utsavDave97/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 ![Event specification details](images/image-3.png)

-If you need to edit a data product at any time, simply select it from the product overview rechable from main menu.
+If you need to edit a data product at any time, simply select it from the data products listing accessible from the main menu.